westeras/nomad-spark/docs/configuration.md

 <tr>
   <td><code>spark.executor.cores</code></td>
   <td>
-    1 in YARN mode, all the available cores on the worker in standalone and Mesos coarse-grained modes.
+    1 in YARN and Nomad modes, all the available cores on the worker in standalone and Mesos coarse-grained modes.
   </td>
   <td>